 Ad Disclaimer

-What is the Average Cost of a Walk-in Tub?
+What Is the Average Cost of a Walk-In Tub?

 Cost by Type of Walk-In Tub

+Just as the type of bathtub determines a large portion of the cost for standard tubs, the same goes for walk-in tubs.
 A basic walk-in tub allows the bather to soak while sitting upright and provides greater accessibility.
 However, some models have additional features such as air jets, water jets, or double doors.
 High-end tubs with more features are more expensive, as are two-person tubs.

 Cost by Walk-In Tub Material